 Also a prodigious sportswriter, Rowan has written on soccer, basketball and tennis. currently, he is writing on tennis for The Paris Review.
 Rowan has written extensively on basketball for both The New Yorker and The Paris Review Daily.
 A selection of his writing will be collected in a new volume on basketball by The Library of America.
 "Just about everything that Rowan Ricardo Phillips has to say about basketball is recommended reading," hails The Millions.

-A Fellow of the New York Institute for the Humanities at NYU, Phillips has taught at Harvard, Columbia, NYU, Princeton, the MFA Program at Warren Wilson College and Stony Brook University, where is a Professor of ENglish and Director of the Poetry Center.
+A Fellow of the New York Institute for the Humanities at NYU, Phillips has taught at Harvard, Columbia, NYU, Princeton, the MFA Program at Warren Wilson College and Stony Brook University, where he is a Professor of ENglish and Director of the Poetry Center.
 He lives in New York City and Barcelona.